General Filing Numbers

 As always, it is recommended that you consult with a professional to ensure your taxes are filed accurately to maximize the credits and strategies available to you.
 The team at Zebroski and Associates completes annual tax returns for many of our clients, a service which is conveniently facilitated through our office.
 If you would like more information, please do not hesitate to contact us.

 Zebroski and Associates is an independent company.
-Scotiabank companies have no liability for activities outside of HollisWealth.
+Industrial Alliance have no liability for activities outside of HollisWealth.

 Posted In: Taxes